alsabay/bitcoin/README.md

-okcoinMongo.py - pulls bitcoin ticker data from okcoin.com, stores in MongoDB at 5 sec intervals. livegraph.py - plots bitcoin ticker data from MongoDB. live-sparkgraph.py - runs as an apache spark process.
+okcoinMongo.py - pulls bitcoin ticker data from okcoin.com, stores in MongoDB at 5 sec intervals. livegraph.py - plots bitcoin ticker data from MongoDB. live-sparkgraph.py - Plots bitcoin ticker prices runs as an apache spark process.
 Connects to MongoDB using the Stratio spark-mongodb package hosted at spark.packages.org

 Instructions:
 1. Start MongoD in a terminal